MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Notes/Get-MgBetaGroupOnenoteOperation.md

 ---
-external help file: Microsoft.Graph.Beta.Notes-help.xml Module Name: Microsoft.Graph.Beta.Notes online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.notes/get-mgbetagrouponenoteoperation
+external help file:
+Module Name: Microsoft.Graph.Beta.Notes
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.notes/get-mgbetagrouponenoteoperation
 schema: 2.0.0
-ms.prod: onenote
 ---

 # Get-MgBetaGroupOnenoteOperation

 ## SYNOPSIS
 Get the status of a long-running OneNote operation.
-This applies to operations that return the Operation-Location header in the response, such as CopyNotebook, CopyToNotebook, CopyToSectionGroup, and CopyToSection.
+The status applies to operations that return the Operation-Location header in the response, such as CopyNotebook, CopyToNotebook, CopyToSectionGroup, and CopyToSection.
   You can poll the Operation-Location endpoint until the status property returns completed or failed.
 If the status is completed, the resourceLocation property contains the resource endpoint URI.
 If the status is failed, the error and @api.diagnostics properties provide error information.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupOnenoteOperation](/powershell/module/Microsoft.Graph.Notes/Get-MgGroupOnenoteOperation?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX